What will SA do for a captain after Faf du Plessis?

 And those are only the cream of a bumper crop of quality cricketers who‚ for various reasons‚ are no longer available.

-That means SA constantly have to find ways to stay ahead of their ever shifting reality‚ and it seems they are fresh out of ideas.
+That means South Africa constantly have to find ways to stay ahead of their ever shifting reality‚ and it seems they are fresh out of ideas.

 All they know is change is coming‚ ready or not.